mushcatshiro/CS-basics/Software Engineering/Containerization Technology/Quick Intro to Docker.md

 > docker container exec -it containername bash

+- for python some libraries requires gcc compiler which doesn't exists in alpine image, and there are two approaches to this issue, apk add gcc (if permission is granted) else use python-slim instead

 ## addressing the k8s deprecation of docker

 what k8s deprecate is the redundant components from docker and decouples the reliance on dockershim. instead it will be using containerd as the container runtime. images build by `docker build` complies to the open container initiative thus images will be runnable in any container runtime including containerd, CRI-O or docker.